 I’ve always felt this is a relevant point… If PAs could take and pass physician board exams, why not grant them physician rights?
-It would be an excellent way to prove competency and the validity of alternative educational models.
+It would be an excellent way to prove the competency and the validity of alternative educational models.
 I think PAs should be able to challenge and test out of USMLE Step 3.
 What complaint could someone have about a PA with 5 to 10 years of experience that also passed the same final licensing exam as a physician?
 What if that PA then passed the very same specialty board exam?
 Residency training is extremely valuable but it’s not the only way to produce a competent clinician.

 At the end of the DMS program, we will all take the same mock board exam once again.
-LMU uses this data for their own internal QI.
+LMU uses this data for its own internal QI.
 We were also told that as we progressed through the modules pertaining to major organ systems, we would have to return and complete a certain number of questions from the same NEJM database.

 I haven’t had homework in a long time.

 There would also be assigned readings and more assigned questions from what is referred to as the MKSAP or the Medical Knowledge Self-Assessment Program.
 This is another board-prep program produced by the American College of Physicians.
 I purchased the digital version of MKSAP 18 for approximately $600.
 It would have been a bit cheaper had I also become a member of the ACP, but I didn’t really want to mess with that.

 We were given the option of purchasing the MKSAP Complete which is a combination digital and print package that would have cost around $1,000 for a non-ACP member.
-I considered this as I would have liked to make notes in a physical copy but ultimately I value portability and minimalist approach of the digital version.
+I considered this as I would have liked to make notes in a physical copy but ultimately I value the portability and minimalist approach of the digital version.